 This government is very good at covering up stuff, and they cover up things time and time again.
 That is why last March, in fact 12 months ago, I finally got some data around Latrobe Hospital.
 How did I do that?
 The government would not give me the data, so I FOI-ed it.
 It included unreported sentinel events, and it was just really horrifying.
 There was a failure to even inform Safer Care Victoria.
-It included patient 1: failure to provide the necessary attention and timely intervention; the delay in providing appropriate treatment ultimately resulted in the loss of their life.
-For patient 2, medical staff failed to accurately diagnose their condition and administer the required treatment; the on-call surgeon never once attended to the patient in the emergency department.
+It included patient 1: failure to provide the necessary attention and timely intervention, and the delay in providing appropriate treatment ultimately resulted in the loss of their life.
+For patient 2: medical staff failed to accurately diagnose their condition and administer the required treatment, and the on-call surgeon never once attended to the patient in the emergency department.
 This misdiagnosis and subsequent lack of proper care led to their unfortunate demise - meaning they died.
 For another patient, failure to diagnose and institute treatment on time resulted in death.
 For another patient it was untimely death due to negligence.

 These issues are very concerning.
 People are dying because proper treatment and care is not being administered.
 We need to understand why it is not.
 That is why I also note that staff involved in a number of these sentinel events were not interviewed by Safer Care Victoria.
 They think they should have been, because they wanted to give some insight as to what the issues are.
 But when there are reports around no access to computers or pathology you are going to have a problem.
-To say, in the instance where there was a tragic death that, and these were the words used:
+To say, in the instance where there was a tragic death, that it was a 'chaotic ward' - those were the words used - with understaffing and no access to computer systems and pathology, you have got a systems issue here.
+That is what the government can fix.
+The government cannot fix an accident; you would not expect the government to fix every little issue that happens.
+But for these - understaffing, no access to computers, no access to pathology - something is not going right and needs to be addressed.